Extreme operating excellence in life

 A by-product of an interest in cycling was starting to follow the Tour de France — someone who appreciates excellence in a field loves watching it, and so I naturally became interested in the sport.

-Greg Lemond’s career caught my eye: 3-time Tour winner (the first and only American to do so, so far), returning from a hunting accident that made him lose 65% of his blood volume and coming 20 minutes away from death to another Tour win, his obsession with science in being more aerodynamic, and most notably, his quote,
+Greg Lemond’s career caught my eye: he is a 3-time Tour winner (the first and only American to do so, so far), he returned from a hunting accident that lost 65% of his blood volume and brought him 20 minutes away from death to another Tour win.
+Most notably, I admire his saying:

 It never gets easier, you just get faster.